kfu02/vespula/README.md

 ## Running

 0. Install [meson](https://mesonbuild.com/Getting-meson.html).
+1. Install subprojects: `chmod +x install.sh && ./install.sh`
-1. Build: `meson build`
+2. Build: `meson setup build`
-2. Compile: `cd build && meson compile`
+3. Compile: `cd build && meson compile`
-3. Run: `./vespula`
+4. Run: `./vespula`

 After the first build, meson will automatically update the build configuration when you modify the meson.build file.
-So you can start from step 2 above.
+So you can start from "Compile".

 Note: currently there is no UI because I didn't want to learn QT/some other GUI platform for C++.